electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 ### Multiple drivers support

 It is possible to register several drivers in USB Drivers Framework.
 Thus you can plug/unplug devices in runtime and corresponding drivers will be instantiated.
 There are some devices which provide several interfaces and that interfaces could be implemented via one or several drivers.
-USB Framework instantiate all drivers which could match to the plugged device therefore it is up to the application developer which drivers needs to be included into the application scope.
+USB Framework instantiate all drivers which could match to the plugged device therefore it is up to the application developer which drivers needs to be included in the application.

 For example, if one of these drivers is matching to the attached device, then driver will be instantiated: